 How and Why to Measure Character for Improvement and Impact in Schools

-A new white paper by EL Education details how schools can measure students’ social and emotional learning.
+A new report by EL Education details how schools can measure students’ social and emotional learning.

-“This white paper provides a stepping stone for others interested in creating practical measures for assessing student character development that help schools bridge the divide between theory and practice,” according to Beth M. Miller, EL Education Chief Knowledge Officer.
+“This report provides a stepping stone for others interested in creating practical measures for assessing student character development that help schools bridge the divide between theory and practice,” according to Beth M. Miller, EL Education Chief Knowledge Officer.

 The result of EL Education’s work is a set of measures that include both student self-report surveys and school observation “walkthroughs.”
 These tools give educators and school leaders opportunities to examine, celebrate, and support the growth of student character, while also recognizing and embracing the complexity that comes with measuring something as malleable and multi-dimensional as character.